gamee-studio/ads/README.md

     ```

 - Note:
-    - You can also call manually by calling through `Adverstising.ShowConsentForm()`
+    - You can also call manually by calling through `Advertising.ShowConsentForm()`
     - On android it will show consent form popup,
     - On ios it will show ATT popup